 François Painchaud specializes in business law applied to key technology sectors.
 He is frequently involved in the drafting and negotiation of complex transactions related to technology transfers and joint ventures and in commercial and corporate law, including venture capital and mergers and acquisitions.

-He was named Lawyer of the Year 2014 – Information Technology in Montréal by Best Lawyers.
+He was named Lawyer of the Year 2014 – Information Technology and Lawyer of the Year 2019 – Technology Law in Montréal by Best Lawyers.
 He was also named Technology Transfert Lawyer of the Year in Canada by Corporate Intl Magazine Global Awards.

 François Painchaud’s clients are important all-sized businesses, both Canadian and foreign, in various fields, including: